cemeyer2/pidgin-closeoffline/README.md

 Pidgin plugin to close tabs of buddies that are offline

-Build scripts are primitive so far and have only been tested on Ubuntu 12.04.1 32 bit and 64 bit, but should work on most recent Ubuntu editions.
+Build scripts are primitive so far and have only been tested on Ubuntu 12.04.1 32 bit and 64 bit, as well as Ubuntu 12.10 64 bit, but should work on most recent Ubuntu editions.
 Simply run the

     install_ubuntu.sh